Noa-Izsak/Learning-Broadcast-Protocols-with-LeoParDS/README.md

 # Functional Badge

-In our paper, we executed ```generator_and_check_subsume_cs``` , and for each input that terminated according to our criteria as explained in the paper, we added it to the dataset we examined.
+In our paper, we executed ```generator_and_check_subsume_cs``` , and for each input that terminated according to our criteria as explained in the paper, we added it to the data-set we examined.
 Due to the random generation of Broadcast Protocols (BPs), it is possible that running the tool independently may not reproduce the exact set of BPs.
 However, this variability is acceptable, as our aim is to encourage other fields to utilize this tool for their own purposes and explore new applications.